EmmaDawsonDev/guide-to-HF/CONTRIBUTING.md

 **-** Any images should be optimized for web

-**-** Changes made to index.html and styles.css will be marked as invalid unless you raise an issue and get the go ahead first before making your pull request.
+**-** Changes made to any files (except the experience folder) will be marked as invalid unless you raise an issue and get the go ahead first before making your pull request.